mattzollinhofer/vue-typeahead-bootstrap/docs/guide/reference.md

 ## Slots

 There are `prepend` and `append` slots available for adding buttons or other markup.
 Overrides the prepend and append props.

 ### Scoped Slots

 You can use a [scoped slot][3] called `suggestion` to define custom content for the suggestion `list-item`'s.
 You can use bound variables `data`, which holds the data from the input array, and `htmlText`, which is the highlighted text that is used for the suggestion.

-Additionaly there is `listAppend` slot, rendered at the end of autocomplete items as item with slot content, when selected emits `hitListAppend` event.
+Additionaly there is the `listAppend` slot, rendered at the end of autocomplete items (as an item with slot content), when selected, emits `hitListAppend` event.
 Slot has bound variable `query`.

 See the [Examples][4] for more info.